 The one-button suit is a modern and stylish option for men who want to make a bold and elegant impression.

-Defined by its minimalist design, this type of single-breasted suit features just one fastening, drawing attention to the waistline and flatters the body’s natural silhouette.
+Defined by its minimalist design, this type of single-breasted suit features just one fastening, drawing attention to the waistline and flattering the body’s natural silhouette.
 Its streamlined look creates a sense of height and sharpness, making it especially a good choice for those with a slim or well-proportioned frame.

 types of suits 4